VikzSharma/fuzzilli_crashwalker/README.md

 **Usage**
 To use this script, follow these steps:

-1. Assuming you have binary on your system.
+1. Update `target_binary` in the script with the target binary location.
 2. Clone this repository or download the crashwalker.py file.
 3. To run the script once on a specific directory, use the following command: